“Life’s Been Good” — Joe Walsh

 There’s something delightfully meta about commentating on a life of self-indulgent rock star excess through the medium of composing and performing a gloriously excessive, self-indulgent, eight minute album track.
 This just adds another wonderful layer to an already well-crafted joke.

-One of my favourite records as a teenager…here’s Joe Walsh with his own composition…“Life’s Been Good”…
+One of my favourite records as a teenager…here’s a live version of Joe Walsh with his own composition, “Life’s Been Good”…